shimony-uriel/monday-mcp/packages/agent-toolkit/README.md

 # @mondaydotcomorg/agent-toolkit

-A powerful toolkit for building AI agents that interact with the Monday.com API.
-This package provides a set of tools and utilities to help you create AI-powered integrations with Monday.com, supporting both OpenAI and Model Context Protocol (MCP) implementations.
+A powerful toolkit for building AI agents that interact with the monday.com API.
+This package provides a set of tools and utilities to help you create AI-powered integrations with monday.com through Model Context Protocol (MCP) implementation.

 ## Installation